By Diane Spicer

 Although I can make an argument that I might be talking about this very scenario!

-Things can go wrong under Mother Nature's immense roof regardless of where you find yourself.
+Things can go wrong under Mother Nature's immense roof regardless of where you find yourself or how carefully you make your hiking plans.

 It's one thing to spend a cold, wet night in misery and be able to hike back to the car in the morning.
 Makes a great story over a cup of coffee a few weeks later, right?